-Weed management is rarely at the top of any homeowner or tenant’s list of desirable to-dos.
+Weed management is rarely at the top of anyone’s list of desirable to-dos.
 Bending over and pulling weeds is a lot of work, and it’s rarely a permanent solution.
-While you could spray weed killer, these chemicals aren’t good for your grass or the pollinators that may land or feed on those weeds.
+While you could spray weed killer, the chemicals aren’t good for your grass or the pollinators that may land or feed on those weeds.

-Instead of breaking your back or introducing harmful chemicals into your lawn’s ecosystem, consider smoking those pesky plants out with a weed torch.
-These handheld torches run on propane and focus a small but scorching flame on stubborn weeds.
-If you’re new to weed torches, this buyer’s guide will help you choose the best weed torch for your yard or garden.
+Instead of breaking your back or introducing harmful chemicals into your lawn’s ecosystem, consider smoking out those pesky plants with a weed torch.
+These handheld torches run on propane and focus a small but scorching flame on stubborn invasive weeds.
+This guide helps shoppers choose the best weed torch for a particular yard or garden.

-- BEST OVERALL: Flame King YSNPQ810CGA Propane Torch Weed Burner
+- BEST BANG FOR THE BUCK: Flame King Propane Torch Weed Burner

-- BEST SELF-IGNITING: AUSAIL Weed Torch Propane Burner
+- BEST LIGHT DUTY: AUSAIL Weed Torch Propane Burner

 - BEST COMPACT: Red Dragon VT 1-32 C 25000 BTU Mini Weed Dragon Torch